What is Amazon OpenSearch Service? - Amazon OpenSearch Service

 To get started using OpenSearch Service, you create an OpenSearch Service domain, which is equivalent to an OpenSearch cluster.
 Each EC2 instance in the cluster acts as one OpenSearch Service node.

 You can use the OpenSearch Service console to set up and configure a domain in minutes.
-If you prefer programmatic access, you can use the AWS CLI or the AWS SDKs.
+If you prefer programmatic access, you can use the AWS CLI, the AWS SDKs, or Terraform.

 Features of Amazon OpenSearch Service